tinacms/tina.io/content/guides/nextjs/adding-tina/project-setup.md

 import { useState, useEffect } from 'react'
 ```

 **In the body of the Post component**, let's create a State variable to store the transformed HTML.
-By initializing it with the already-transformed HTML, we will ensure that (1) the blog post will render immediately without having to wait for the initial transformation, and (2) the HTML will still be rendered during NextJS' _Server-Side Rendering_ step.
+By initializing it with the already-transformed HTML, we will ensure that (1) the blog post will render immediately without having to wait for the initial transformation, and (2) the HTML will still be rendered during Next.js' _Server-Side Rendering_ step.

 ```js
 export default function Post({ post, morePosts, preview }) {